cujojs/most/docs/recipes/event-delegation.md

 The 2nd example is similar, however we use jQuery to handle event delegation.

-We use `most.create` to produce a push-stream off of those click events.
+We use [most.create](../api.md#mostcreate) to produce a push-stream off of those click events.
 Essentially each time a user clicks on the `.inner` that event is added to the stream which can be observed and processed in a similar manner to the 1st example.

-It should be noted that the `dispose` function which calls `container.off` only happens if the implementor would call `end()`, otherwise the stream will not end and the event will still be bound.

 ```js
 var most = require('most');